ankita-sharma-08/IMDB_mini_project_for_EDA/README.md

-Here's a README file for the `IMDB_project.ipynb` notebook, based on the provided content:

 # IMDB Project Analysis

 This Jupyter notebook (`IMDB_project.ipynb`) performs an exploratory data analysis and preprocessing on a dataset of IMDB shows.
 The goal is to understand the dataset's structure, clean and transform relevant columns, and identify potential relationships between features, particularly concerning IMDB ratings.